DocKDE/pdbman/README.md

 y -ta
 ```

-If the `--clashes`/`-c` or `--contacts`/`-n` flags are given, van-der-Waals clashes or contacts will be listed, respectively, if present.
+If the `--clashes`/`-c` or `--contacts`/`-n` flag is given, van-der-Waals clashes or contacts will be listed, respectively, if present.
 Especially close contacts will be colorized.

 #### Remove

 This mode will remove atoms and/or residues from the specified region.

 If no other flags are given, all atoms will be remove from all regions.
-If only a region flag (``--qm1`/`-q`, `--qm2`/`-o` or `--active`/`-a) is given, all atoms will be removed from the specified region.
+If only a region flag (`--qm1`/`-q`, `--qm2`/`-o` or `--active`/`-a`) is given, all atoms will be removed from the specified region.

-Example:
+Examples:

 ```
 r